remibacha/kwClustersR/README.md

 Copy and paste [the step3 script](https://github.com/remibacha/kwClustersR/blob/master/step3.R) into a new script in R Studio.
 Replace the pathxlsx line with your own path.
 Then run the script and enjoy!

+## Feedbacks
+Questions and feedbacks welcome!
+You want to contribute ?
+Open a pull request ;-) If you encounter a bug or want to suggest an enhancement, please open an issue.